feklee/MultiTrans/README.md

   * Ⓓ, connected to ⊛ (pin 8)

 For testing, the Arduinos are first synchronized after starting up. Ⓐ, Ⓑ, Ⓒ, and Ⓓ wait for signals from ⊛.
 Then all five start sending and receiving.
-To estimate if the Arduinos are in sync, look at the LEDs blinking.
-If they’re powered up in the wrong order, then one of them may never start sending!
 The synchronization is quite primitive, and it’s a good idea to proceed as follows:

  1. Remove the FTDI and any power from all Arduinos.